chainer/chainer/docs/source/guides/links.rst

   Note that its parameters are initialized in a lazy manner at the first mini-batch.
   Therefore, ``l`` does not have ``W`` attribute if no data is put to the link.

-Gradients of parameters are computed by the :meth:`~Variable.backward` method.
+Gradients of parameters are computed by the :meth:`~chainer.Variable.backward` method.
 Note that gradients are **accumulated** by the method rather than overwritten.
 So first you must clear the gradients to renew the computation.
-It can be done by calling the :meth:`~Link.cleargrads` method.
+It can be done by calling the :meth:`~chainer.Link.cleargrads` method.

 .. doctest::